Skip to content

 What I Love about Ceramics

 Making things.
-Setting new challenges for myself.
-Meeting wonderful clay people around the world who have welcomed me into their studios, communities, lives and homes.
-The joy of sharing my studio successes and failures with others and helping them along on their creative journey.
+Setting new studio challenges for myself.
+Meeting wonderful clay people around the world, The joy of sharing my studio successes and failures with others and helping them along on their creative journey.

 How I started with ceramics

-Grew up on a farm in NZ playing in the creeks and obogganing on snow.
-The latter quickly turned into tobogganing on mud when the sun came out!
-Naturally gravitated towards clay at school, collage and university.
+Grew up on a farm in NZ playing in the creeks in summer and snow tobogganing on the hills in winter.
+The snow quickly turned into mud when the sun came out!
+Perhaps not surprisingly I naturally gravitated towards wet clay at school, collage and university.

 What inspires me